 Habitats are varied, but adult butterflies are typical of open, sunny places, such as old fields.
 Some groups are typical of woodlands.

-Adult butterflies use their coiled mouthparts to suck nectar from flowers.
-In the process they may transfer pollen from one flower to another, and many plants depend on butterflies or moths for pollination.
+Adult butterflies use their coiled mouthparts to feed, primarily to suck nectar from flowers.
+In the process they may transfer pollen from one flower to another, and many plants depend on butterflies (and moths) for pollination.

-Most caterpillars eat the leaves of certain plants.
+Nearly all caterpillars feed on plants.
 See World Database of Lepidopteran Hostplants

 These insects undergo complete metamorphosis